tyliec/tyliec/README.md

 ## Projects

-Current:
 - https://hawaiizoningatlas.com - Interactive map showing how outdated zoning laws make it hard to build diverse, affordable housing in Hawaii.

-Paused:
 - https://hpdstats.com - Mapping the statistics of the arrests of the Honolulu Police Department (might take a bit to load)
 - "Alexa" but for Discord.
 Video Demo: https://vimeo.com/435415946

 ## Miscellaneous

-- You can probably catch me at the https://www.codeforhawaii.org/ meetups
+- You can probably catch me at the [https://www.codeforhawaii.org/](https://codewithaloha.org/) meetups
 - Travel pics: https://tyliec.netlify.app/

 ### OMSCS